Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Derivation of the Fr ohlich Hamiltonian

 and adding a correction term $\sum_{0<k<N^\tau}\frac{8 \pi^2 \alpha}{\mu k^2}$.
 The action on $\hat P^2$ also gives rise to new interaction terms, including

 which corresponds to the effective three-body potential (\ref{eq:Veff}) and will contribute to the $\log N$-term.

-\paragraph{Cubic transformation} Now that the kinetic energy is of order $N^\tau$, we can perform the cubic transformation, whose role is to take into account correlations of soft boson pairs.
+\paragraph{Cubic transformation} Now that the kinetic energy is of order $N^\tau$ on low energy states, we can perform the cubic transformation, whose role is to take into account correlations of soft boson pairs.
 Acting mainly on the terms (\ref{eq:HX-kin}),(\ref{eq:VBB-cube}) and (\ref{eq:VBB-quart}), it factors out contributions from the cubic term and renormalizes the diagonal quadratic terms of the boson-boson interaction